 Purchasing quail meat from a grocery store will not only set you back a couple of big bucks, but it is also hard to find.
 If you want to try quail before you buy quail, consider a date night at the fanciest restaurant you know.

-Raising quail for meat can be quite lucrative, so if you are looking to start a new meat operation, quail will probably make you some decent dough.
+Raising quail for meat can be pretty lucrative, so if you want to start a new meat operation, quail will probably make you some decent dough.

-The nutritional value between chicken and quail eggs stay about the same, depending on how they are raised.
+The nutritional value between chicken and quail eggs stays about the same, depending on how they are raised.
 Some will tell you quail eggs are slightly more nutritious than chicken eggs.